DevOps Engineer

 European Market

-DevOps Engineer Market in Europe
+What Does the DevOps Engineer Market Look Like in Europe?

 AWS and Azure dominate European cloud adoption.
 GDPR-compliant data residency makes European cloud regions (Frankfurt, Dublin, Amsterdam) standard.